The Apache Software Foundation

-We have a time machine (Subversion), this means that as long as you commit (or submit patches) early and often the community has plenty of opportunity to indicate disapproval.
-If you believe the community will support your action you can operate on lazy consensus as long as you are prepared to roll back any work should a valid objection is raised.
+We have a time machine (Subversion or Git).
+As long as you commit (or submit patches) early and often, the community has plenty of opportunity to indicate disapproval or point out issues.
+If you believe the community will support your action you can operate on lazy consensus as long as you are prepared to roll back any work should someone raise a valid objection.

-The key thing about lazy consensus is that it’s easier for people to agree, by doing nothing, than it is to object, which requires an alternative to be proposed.
-This has two effects, firstly people are less likely to object for the sake of it and secondly it cuts down on the amount of unnecessary mail traffic and discussion.
+The key thing about lazy consensus is that it’s easier for people to agree, by doing nothing, than it is to object, which requires them to propose an alternative.
+This has two effects: first, people are less likely to object for the sake of objecting and, second, it cuts down on the amount of unnecessary email traffic and discussion.

-Lazy consensus means we can avoid waiting for a community based decision before proceeding.
-However, it does require everyone who cares for the health of the project to watch what is happening, as it is happening.
-Objecting too far down the road will cause upset, but objecting (or asking for clarification of intent) early is likely to be greeted with relief that someone is watching and cares.
+Lazy consensus lets us avoid having to wait for a community-based decision before proceeding.
+However, it does require everyone who cares about the health of the project to watch what is happening, as it is happening.
+Objecting too far down the road will cause upset, while objecting (or asking for clarification of intent) early is likely to be greeted with relief that someone is watching and cares.

-Sometimes a member of the community will believe a specific action is the correct one for the project but are not sure that there will be consensus.
-In these circumstances they may not wish to proceed with the work without giving the community an opportunity to feedback.
-In these circumstances they can make the proposal and state Lazy Consensus is in operation.
+Sometimes a member of the community will believe a specific action is the correct one for the project but is not sure that there will be consensus.
+They may not wish to proceed with the work without giving the community an opportunity to provide feedback.
+In these circumstances they can make the proposal and state that lazy consensus is in operation, like this:

-In this approach the original proposal is not insisting that there is a discussion around their proposal, nor are they requesting that the community explicitly supports their actions.
-However, this differs from assuming lazy consensus since it allows space and time to express support or objections and corrections to the proposal before work begins.
+In this approach the the proposer does not insist that the developer community discuss or explicitly support the proposal.
+However, it allows space and time to express support or objections or propose corrections to the proposal before work begins.

-People may choose to indicate their support for the actions taken with a +1 mail - quick and easy to read and reassuring for the implementer.
-However, remember, in a lazy consensus world silence is the equivalent to support.
-This can take some time to get used to.
+People may choose to indicate their support for the proposal with a +1 mail - quick and easy to read and reassuring for the implementer.
+However, remember, in a lazy consensus world silence is equivalent to support.